 “Peter van Cooten has been supporting experimental music for almost his entire life.
 A former broadcaster for Dutch national radio (his program Folio, which ran for three years between 2006 and -09, was one of the highlights of European broadcasting) and a passionate fan of deep atmospheric sounds for decades, van Cooten has turned his personal homepage into an intimate platform for the ambient community.
 On the one hand, it serves as an archive of his activities, which range from end-of-the-year collages to a plethora of reviews.
 On the other, it is a great place to keep up with recent developments, the focus being less on long feature stories or interviews and more on recommendations and on providing access to inspiring new music – it is hard leaving his page without having found at least a handful of new personal favourites.
 AmbientBlog may not be the most hyped music mag out there.
 But it’s here to stay and support the scene for quite some time to come.”

 Who am I

 Well, who am I?
 If you want to know, here are some details:

 My name is Peter van Cooten.
 I live in Utrecht, Holland.

 I have been playing all sorts of music for the bigger part of my life.
 Have DJ-ed for some time, worked in a record store, collected music, collected music, collected other music, kept on collecting when quitting the record store…etcetera, etcetera…

-A lot of the music collected may now be found on my own webshop, since I ran into space problems at home.
+A lot of the music I collected is now sold online since I ran into space problems at home.
 It turned out there’s so much new music that I rarely replay older albums.
-Seems there’s not even enough time to listen to new music more than once..
+Seems there’s not even enough time to listen to new music more than once…

 Although my musical taste varies by the moment, I’ve had a definite passion for ‘Ambient Music’ through all these years – starting in the early seventies with the ‘Cosmic Rock’ of Klaus Schulze and Tangerine Dream…and with increasing interest in the ambient music as defined by Brian Eno.